 - B. Setback Distances.
 It is every hunter's responsibility to know the ownership of the land they are hunting, and where the property lines are located.
 On both public and private lands, no hunting is allowed within 250 feet from occupied buildings without written permission from the occupants of those buildings.
-No hunting is allowed within 200 feet from designated walking or hiking trails.
-Additionally, no hunting is allowed within 100 feet of any designated mountain bike trails.
+No hunting is allowed within 100 feet from all official walking or hiking trails, designated mountain bike trails and roads.
 Under no circumstances will any hunter be allowed to shoot across or down any designated walking, hiking or mountain bike trails.
 No tree stand or ground blind may be located closer than 50 feet to a private property line unless permission is obtained from the adjacent landowner.
 For setback distances in Hotspots, see the Hotspot Hunts Section of this manual. - C. Hunter Setup Locations.
 Collectively, tree stands and ground blinds are referred to as Hunter Setup Locations.
-Except as expressly permitted in this manual, a Hunter Setup

-Location on either public or private property is considered hunting.

-- 1. Hunter Setup Locations can be installed no earlier than the last Saturday in August on public lands. - 2.
+Except as expressly permitted in this manual, a Hunter Setup Location on either public or private property is considered hunting. - 1.
+Hunter Setup Locations can be installed no earlier than 6:00AM on the last Saturday in August on public lands.
+When the last Saturday of August falls on the same 3-day weekend as Labor Day, the stand hanging date will be the 2nd to last Saturday. - 2.
 Within the Late Season DHAs, Hunter Setup Locations are not allowed to be placed in the woods until after the Late Season DHA opens. - 3.
 No more than two (2) Hunter Setup Locations may be installed per hunter on public land.
 There are no restrictions on the number of Hunter Setup Locations allowed on private land. - 4.
 Hunter Setup Locations not left in the woods overnight will not be counted in this total. - 5.
 The ABA strongly recommends that only TMA rated tree stands be used. - 6.
 Tree stands must be installed a minimum of twelve (12) feet up from the base of the stand tree. - D. Ground blinds.
 The use of ground blinds within the City of Duluth is a privilege that is permitted on a case-by-case basis.
 Usage of ground blinds may not be permitted whatsoever in certain DHA's. - 1.
-Only commercially produced, portable, tent-type, blinds in good repair, will be allowed on either public or private property. - 2.
-Every hunter that intends to use a ground blind on either public or private property must first get written permission from the ABA, and the landowner, if applicable.
+Only commercially produced, portable, tent-type, blinds in good repair, will be allowed on either public or private property.

+- 2. Every hunter that intends to use a ground blind on either public or private property must first get written permission from the ABA, and the landowner, if applicable.
 Hunters must request permission from the ABA through the official ABA email address detailing the location where they want to set up the ground blind, including DHA and GPS coordinates and the dates the blind will be left in the field.
 In some cases, a representative of the ABA Board, or its designee may need to review the site of placement prior to granting permission. - 3.
 Hunt Coordinators may be provided complete listings upon request of all hunters permitted to hunt with a ground blind in their DHA. - 4.
 Safety of both the hunter and the public is paramount and under no circumstances should safety be jeopardized for the sake of attempting to take a deer.